FlyMandi/FlyMandi/00 - Hardware/Displays.md

 ### Display resolutions and names

 Resolutions are usually called by their vertical pixel count.
-"480p", for example.
-The problem with this approach is that "480p" can either mean 640x480, which has an aspect ratio of 4:3, or 854x480, its 16:9 equivalent.
-They can also be called "SD" or "Standard Definition", as if it wasn't confusing enough.
-So, for example, "SD Widescreen" is the same as "480p 16:9".
+'480p', for example.
+The problem with this approach is that '480p' can either mean 640x480, which has an aspect ratio of 4:3, or 854x480, its 16:9 equivalent.
+They can also be called 'SD' or 'Standard Definition', as if it wasn't confusing enough.
+So, for example, 'SD Widescreen' is the same as '480p 16:9'.

 Here's a fairly exhaustive list of Display Resolutions: